eduardz1/Master-Thesis/chapters/theory.typ

 The @MPI:both is a specification for parallel computation in distributed memory systems @x-MPITutorial.
 Various implementation of the standard exists for Fortran, C and C++ and programmers can interact with it as a library.
 It is fundamental to enable @CPU:short:pl to communicate across nodes in a cluster but also to communicate between each other in situations where a single cluster contains multiple @CPU:short:pl.
 One of the most commonly used implementations due to its open nature is OpenMPI @x-OpenMPI.

 Compared to OpenMP, it is designed with distributed memory parallelism in mind.
-Where OpenMP uses threads for splitting the work, MPI spawns processes instead.
+Where OpenMP uses threads for splitting the work, @MPI spawns processes instead.
 Each thread has its own memory space and executes interdependently and the overhead of process creation, although greater than that of thread creation, occurs only once at initialization.
-In @example-mpi we can see how a simple MPI program is structured, the code in question initializes the @MPI context and then prints to `stdout` a test message with the rank of the process that is being executed and the total size of the cluster of processes.
-After the initialization, the subsequent code will be executed independently on each MPI process, communication between processes is then carried with operations such as reduction (`MPI_Reduce`) or broadcasting of messages.
+In @example-mpi we can see how a simple @MPI program is structured, the code in question initializes the @MPI context and then prints to `stdout` a test message with the rank of the process that is being executed and the total size of the cluster of processes.
+After the initialization, the subsequent code will be executed independently on each @MPI process, communication between processes is then carried with operations such as reduction (`MPI_Reduce`) or broadcasting of messages.

 #figure(
   kind: raw,